smimram/regrade/README.md

 regrade exam.csv file1 file file3
 ```

 and it will grade the various files, outputting the results in `grades.csv`.
-If a folder is given instead of a file, all the file it contains are considered as one homework.
+If a folder is given instead of a file, all the files it contains are considered as one homework.

+When using the `--formulas` flag, a csv containing Excel formulas will be generated (so that the coefficients can easily be modified).